RouHim/sensor-bridge/README.md

 ## Motivation

 Since I recently switched my gaming computer from windows to linux I was desperately looking for a way to display sensor data (FPS, CPU load, GPU load, etc...) from my computer on a display.
-On windows i always did this with AIDA64, but unfortunately it costs money and doesn't run on linux.
+On windows I always did this with AIDA64, but unfortunately it costs money and doesn't run on linux.
 So the following problems had to be solved: